Alvearie/de-identification/docs/localization.md

 ### occupation
 File name: occupations.csv

-Contains a list of occupations and their categories.
+Contains a list of occupations and a category of occupations to which that occupation belongs.
+If an occupation is in more than one category, an additional record for that occupation with each additional category can be entered.

 Mandatory columns: occupation name, occupation category

 Example of a CSV file:
 ```
 "Accountant, certified",Chartered and certified accountants
+"Accountant, certified","Book-keepers, payroll managers and wages clerks"
 "Engineer, MWD",Civil engineers
 "Technician, limb, artificial",Medical and dental technicians
 ```

 ### phone_area_codes
 File name: phone_area_codes.csv

 Contains a list of area codes and their countries.

 Mandatory columns: country code, area code

+Optional columns: state

 Example of a CSV file:
 ```
-USA,205
-USA,601
-USA,213
+USA,205,
+USA,601,
+USA,701,North Dakota
 ```

 ### phone_calling_codes
 File name: phone_country_calling_codes

 Contains a list of country codes.

 Mandatory columns: country code, country name